 We want to classify the landuse areas by size, but there is a problem: they don't have a size field, so we'll have to make one.

 - 1. Open the Attributes Table for the landuse layer. - 2.
-Enter edit mode by clicking the Toggle editing button - 3.
-Add a new column of decimal type, called AREA, using the New field button:
+Enter edit mode by clicking the $\sqrt{Toggle editing}$ button - 3.
+Add a new column of decimal type, called AREA, using the key field button: